Foundayo (Orforglipron) Cost Without Insurance, Label & Price (2026)

 | Developer | Eli Lilly | Novo Nordisk | Novo Nordisk | Eli Lilly | Eli Lilly |

-*Retatrutide data is from Phase 2 trials.
-Phase 3 (TRIUMPH program) is ongoing.
+*Retatrutide Phase 3 readouts published: TRIUMPH-4 (December 2025, 28.7% weight loss at 12 mg, 68 weeks) and TRANSCEND-T2D-1 (March 2026).
 Retatrutide is not FDA-approved and is available only as a research compound.
 See retatrutide approval status.

 Foundayo Pricing and Availability

-Eli Lilly has launched Foundayo with a tiered pricing structure designed to undercut the existing GLP-1 market on cost.
+Eli Lilly has launched Foundayo with a tiered pricing structure designed to undercut the existing GLP-1 market on cost, with pricing varying by dose tier and starting dosage.

 | Channel | Monthly Cost | Details |